s3781493/Digital-Writing/exercises.md

 ## Case Proposal Feedback from Ben:

 I should focus on creating calligrams for the letters that I have already mapped out.
 In the event that I don't get around to riding out all 9 words, I can work with what I have to choose different words or even reduce the amount of words I have planned to map out.
+In this way, I can work on having a small but complete project, and then build upon that.
 In regards to how I can present the calligrams in a more engaging way, I could start taking video footage from the rides and overlay the calligrams on that.

 ### Further Calligram Brainstorming (Ideas, Stock Images and Prose)